How to Build a Summer House

 Preparing to Build a Summer House

-When preparing to build a summer house, you will need to start by choosing an appropriate location in your garden.
-It would be best if you find an area where the ground is quite level.
+When preparing to build a summer house, you will need to start by choosing an appropriate location in your garden, ideally where the ground is quite level.

-Once the surface is prepared, flat, and level, you should then lay a weed membrane down on the base.
+Once the surface is cleared and level, you should then lay a weed membrane down on the base, or use concrete slabs for larger designs.

 How to Build a Summer House Yourself